This Is Kind of A Dream Career

 Advertisement

-Gather Some Intel When I'm tasked with creating a personalised gift for a VIP, I start by combing their social media feeds and getting advice from the people they're closest to.
-It makes a huge difference when you choose a personalised present, regardless of the price point.
+Gather Some Intel When I'm tasked with creating a personalized gift for a VIP, I start by combing their social media feeds and getting advice from the people they're closest to.
+It makes a huge difference when you choose a personalized present, regardless of the price point.
 If you want to get a present for your boss, there's no need to go big.
-A small trinket — like a mug from their favourite coffee shop — shows your appreciation and attention to detail.
+A small trinket — like a mug from their favorite coffee shop — shows your appreciation and attention to detail.

 Alcohol Isn't For Everyone Not everyone drinks.
 I remember one company sending new moms champagne.
 I get that the occasion is celebratory, but thinking of something that the recipient may really want — like a massage certificate — is essential.